kagaimiq/jielie/chips/index.md

 ## Chip families

-Or a *design name* or a project name...
+Or a *design name*, or a project name...

 - AC4100 (AC410N)
 - BT15 (AC460N)